dnesteryuk/whisperer/README.md

 You can configure Whisperer through `.whisperer.yml` which should be created in a root directory of your project.
 It gives you following options:

- - generate_to - the path to save generated fixtures
+ - generate_to - the path to save generated cassettes
  - builders_matcher - the pattern to find builders
  - factories_matcher - the pattern to find factories

 Example of such file:

 ```
-generate_to:       'spec/fixtures/vcr_cassettes/'
+generate_to:       'spec/cassettes/vcr_cassettes/'
-builders_matcher:  './spec/fixture_builders/**/*.rb'
+builders_matcher:  './spec/cassette_builders/**/*.rb'
 factories_matcher: './spec/factories/*.rb'
 ```

-### Generating fixtures
+### Generating cassettes

-To generate fixtures based on fixture builders, you need to launch command:
+To generate cassettes based on cassette builders, you need to launch command:

-    $ rake whisperer:fixtures:generate_all
+    $ rake whisperer:cassettes:generate_all

-This command will generate new fixtures and re-generate all existing fixtures for VCR.
+This command will generate new cassettes and re-generate all existing cassettes for VCR.

-To generate only on particular fixture, you can use this command
+To generate only on particular cassette, you can use this command

-    $ rake whisperer:fixtures:generate[fixture_builder]
+    $ rake whisperer:cassettes:generate[cassette_builder]

-`fixture_builder` is a name of the fixture builder.
+`cassette_builder` is a name of the cassette builder.

-### Generating a sample for the fixture builder
+### Generating a sample for the cassette builder

-Manual creation of fixture builders is painful as well.
+Manual creation of cassette builders is painful as well.
 There is a command which can help with that:

-    $ rake whisperer:fixtures:builders:sample
+    $ rake whisperer:cassettes:builders:sample

-It creates a sample for you in the directory with fixture builders, you need to edit it only.
+It creates a sample for you in the directory with cassette builders, you need to edit it only.

 ## Contributing